 Support: My wife called me at work the next day and told me that there are no local service centers for Compaq anymore.
 The deal is that they send you an empty box and you send them your computer.
 They "fix" it (which means it is sent somewhere to be refurbished and resold) and they "send it back" (which means you get a different computer).
 She was concerned about sending our hard drive since all of our accounting and banking information and passwords were stored on it.
 I agreed.

+I called Compaq support and they told me that I had to send the hard drive even though I offered to purchase an identical drive and send it in.
+When I explained that I could not afford to lose the data I was told to back up the drive to another drive and send in the original.
+When I expressed concern about sending my personal data to some repair center in (where?), I was told I should format the drive.
 I asked him how he wanted me to back it up without pulling it out (which would void the warranty according to him), he actually told me to "find a friend who will let you install the drive in his computer and just do a drive copy.
 It really isn't that hard.
 Really."

 I told him that I had no friends that were trusting enough to allow me to take their computer apart so he then told me that I should make a backup to CD.
 I pointed out that the computer STILL wouldn't boot up, so that still didn't solve the problem.
 How could I burn it to the CD drive if it wouldn't even boot?